xceejay/docs.easyjitsi.com/docs/jibri.md

 title: Configuration of Jibri For Recording
 ---

-NB: **This section assumes we have logged into our ssh server with the FQDN recorder.easyjitsi.com**
+NB: **This section assumes we have logged into our recorder's server via ssh**

 We also need to configure Jitsi in order for it to find & allow Jibri to record conferences